ValerioB88/CNNs-Invariances/README.md

 # Neptune.ai Tracking
-Across the codebase, I make extensive use of Neptune.ai for data visualization, debug, showing the database etc.
+Across the codebase, I make extensive use of Neptune.ai for data visualization, debug, showing the dataset samples etc.
-However, Neptune.ai is not so spreadly used so I disabled it in the provided code.
+However, Neptune.ai is not so commonly used so I disabled it in the provided code.
 If you want to enable, you need to:
 1. Create a Neptune.ai project with name All-Transformations
 2. In `./code/ML_framework/experiment.py`, line `192`, change the `neptune_run` with your username.